 Crown and bridge treatment in San Clemente, Orange County

 If you’re missing teeth we can help you, whether it’s one tooth or all of your teeth!
 Give us a call today at (949)481-2540 or book your appointment online today.
 We offer all sorts of solutions for missing teeth including dental bridges, dentures and dental implants.
 Our dentist, Dr. Jazayeri, will work with you to determine which is the best treatment option for you.
 We will present pros and cons of different treatment options so you can understand what each one offers and which is best for you.
 Give us a call today to see how easy fixing your missing teeth can be.
-The longer you wait, the more your teeth move and the more difficult it becomes to fix your problem!
-If you’re interested in learning more about different treatment options related to dental bridges, click on the following links:
+The longer you wait, the more your teeth move and the more difficult it becomes to fix your condition.

 A pus pocket containing harmful bacteria that forms around infected teeth.
 Teeth with abscess are considered infected and they either need root canal treatment or must be extracted.